-Special Notice: Due to COVID19 many of our fall classes are now online instead of face to face.
+Special Notice: Due to COVID19 many of our classes are now online instead of face to face.

 The Challenge Program provides unique open enrollment enrichment courses for adults with developmental disabilities to help them function more independently in their homes, at work, and in the community.
 The courses are designed to enhance skills, develop new skills, and/or hone skills students may have already acquired.
 Of equal importance, students will have the opportunity to increase their social and community awareness by learning at Montgomery College.

 Students work very closely with a Disability Support Services (DSS) counselor to confidentially disclose their disability so that they received the appropriate accommodations to be successful in the classroom.
 This program is offered on the Rockville campus of Montgomery College.

 Student Expectations: Students are expected to be able to navigate the campus independently and must abide by the student code of conduct.
 Any violation may result in disciplinary action, including dismissal from the program.